Friday, July 11, 2025

 This restoration brings about complete transformation:

-• He is reconciled with God and receives a new spiritual origin.
+• He is reconciled with God and receives an origin from God.

 Not Just Change: A New Creation